chicklightning/the_light_mod/README.md

 Changelog
 =========
-v1.0.0 (Revised) Also updated the proxies so that this mod officially works in SMP. v1.0.0 Just changed the version number as this mod officially moves into Alpha testing. v0.7.3 Greater/Lesser Blessings and Curses now have a possibility of being generated in Stronghold Library chests, Stronghold Corridor chests, and in Bonus Chests (if activated).
+v1.0.1 Greater Curses of Reckoning now grant Fortune III and Unbreaking III as opposed to Fortune III and Silk Touch I. v1.0.0 (Revised) Also updated the proxies so that this mod officially works in SMP. v1.0.0 Just changed the version number as this mod officially moves into Alpha testing. v0.7.3 Greater/Lesser Blessings and Curses now have a possibility of being generated in Stronghold Library chests, Stronghold Corridor chests, and in Bonus Chests (if activated).